Grand Hôtel (Stockholm)

 Grand Hôtel is a five-star hotel in Stockholm.
+It was founded by Jean-François Régis Cadier, a Frenchman, in 1872.
+The hotel is widely considered to be the best hotel in Stockholm and has hosted every Nobel laureate since 1901.

-It was founded by Frenchman, Jean-François Régis Cadier, in 1872.
-It opened on 14 June 1874 at the same time as the Grand Hotel in Oslo; all the Scandinavian capitals have a major hotel called 'Grand Hotel'.
+The hotel opened its doors on 14 June 1874, the same year as the Grand Hotel in Oslo.
 The Grand Hôtel is located next to the Nationalmuseum and opposite the Royal Palace and Gamla stan (the old town).
-Since 1901, the Nobel Prize laureates and their families have traditionally been guests at the hotel, as well as several celebrities and world leaders.

 Grand Hôtel Stockholm has 300 rooms and 31 suites, 24 banquet and conference rooms, two restaurants, a bar and a spa (Nordic Spa & Fitness).
 One of the restaurants is managed by the Swedish chef, Mathias Dahlgren.
 The hotel is the only Swedish member of The Leading Hotels of the World.
-The hotel is owned by the Swedish Wallenberg family via Investor AB.
+The Swedish Wallenberg family took control of the hotel in 1968 through Investor AB.
+The family transferred ownership of the property to FAM AB, also owned by the family through the Wallenberg Foundations, in an off-market deal which valued the hotel at $426 million USD and created the "Grand Group" along with two other Swedish hotels.